About

 Her papers from her first three books and other writing are archived at Duke University’s Sallie Bingham Center for Women’s History and Culture.
 That includes extensive files on post-boomer women and feminism, dating from the late 1980s to early 2000s.

-Lately she has been focusing on theater work, including a new drama/comedy, Dionne’s House, which was recently named as a finalist to the 2022 O’Neill National Playwrights Conference, a semifinalist in the Garry Marshall Theater New Works Festival, and a quarterfinalist in the ScreenCraft Stage Play Competition, ranking highly as a comedy.
+Lately she has been focusing on theater work, including drama/comedies that take place in the 1990s Chicago-area counterculture.
+That includes a new play, Dionne’s House, which was named as a finalist to the 2022 O’Neill National Playwrights Conference, a semifinalist in the Garry Marshall Theater New Works Festival, and a quarterfinalist in the ScreenCraft Stage Play Competition, ranking highly as a comedy.
+Her newest play, The Pardoned: A Punk-Rock Evolution, about a punk rocker turned MAGA operative, had readings in 2024 with Chicago Dramatists’ First Draft Series in June at with Red Theater’s Readings at Red in October, both in Chicago.

-Her part-documentary play, “Jane: Abortion and the Underground” — about the legendary pre-Roe feminist abortion service — had five productions in 2022, including at Temple University and UCLA.
-It has had dozens of productions and readings since its official opening in Chicago in 1999, mostly by fringe and college theaters, and has raised many thousands of dollars for pro-choice organizations.
-In January 2023, it had a reading by Village Rep in Charleston, South Carolina, (sadly) marking its first production post-Roe in a state where abortion has been basically outlawed.
-In fall 2023, it had a Jeff-nominated production (for Best Ensemble) with Idle Muse in Chicago at the Edge Off Broadway theater,
+Her part-documentary play, “Jane: Abortion and the Underground” — based on original interviews with women who ran and used the legendary pre-Roe feminist abortion service — has had seven full productions and dozens of readings across North America.
+In fall 2023, it had a Jeff-nominated production (for Best Ensemble) with Idle Muse in Chicago at the Edge Off Broadway theater, Since its official opening in Chicago in 1999, it has raised many thousands of dollars for pro-choice organizations.
+That includes a 2023 reading by Village Rep in Charleston, South Carolina, (sadly) marking its first production post-Roe in a state where abortion has been basically outlawed.
+A reading on January 6 in Tampa with PowerStories Theater will also raise money for a local abortion fund.

-Her commentaries and book reviews have appeared most recently in the Chicago Reader, Chicago Magazine, and Mcsweeneys.
+Her most recent journalism work is for Chicago Magazine.
 In 2008, Paula was a guest blogger for the online New York Times, in a special feature on migraine, and then was an occasional guest blogger at Ms Magazine online.
 She has also been published in The New York Times, Chicago Tribune, Washington Post, Salon.com, In These Times, the Forward, the Women’s Review of Books, and more than a dozen anthologies.

 Her most recent book is FINDING IRIS CHANG: AMBITION, FRIENDSHIP AND THE LOSS OF AN EXTRAORDINARY MIND (Da Capo, 2007).
 The book, a quest to understand the puzzling and tragic suicide of her longtime friend and personal role model Iris Chang, was released in paperback in 2008.
 Entertainment Weekly called it “a moving bio” (12/19/08), and in its fall/winter 2007 preview issue, Kirkus described this memoir/biography as “a rewardingly complex portrait of a driven and troubled woman.”
 The Chicago Tribune called it “engrossing” and “fascinating” and named it as one of its “favorite books of 2007.”
 It was also a 2007 independent-bookstore “Booksense” pick and the subject of a C-SPAN’s Booknotes program.
 The book also seeks to raise awareness about bipolar disorder, the possible risks of hormonal treatments for such patients, and stigmas about mental illness that exist in every culture.
 Meanwhile, it explores how journalists can protect themselves from the toxic effects of traumas they cover.